Is suicide a free choice, like choosing to do the laundry today, or to watch TV?

 - Suicide is nearly always an irrational act, since it is a permanent end to a person’s life to deal with what is nearly always temporary emotional pain.

 - We have no way of knowing whether most people who die by suicide feel compelled to do it, or whether instead they feel like it is their true, subjective desire.
-This probably varies somewhat from person to person, but I know many people who’ve felt as though suicide was being compelled.3
+This probably varies somewhat from person to person, but I know many people who’ve felt as though suicide was being compelled. ((In my own personal experience with suicidal thoughts when I was a young adult, I didn’t feel like I had a choice — it seemed like it was the one and only solution.))

 Why Suicide isn’t the Choice You Think it Is